jairusudanieru/FacebookStreamPlugin/README.md

   support: "%name% became a supporter!"

 #Where to send the message
-#Set this to true, for serverChat
+#Set this to true, for actionBar
-#Set this to false, for actionBar
+#Set this to false, for bossBar
 messageType: true

 #Set this to true to log your events messages to the console